dev-11/aop_logging/README.md

 Simple aspect oriented logger

-The logging is implemented in `LogginProxy` class.
-To complete the logging an implementation of the `ILogger` and `ILogEntryGenerator` have to be passed in next to the `T` what we want to decorate with the loggin.
+The logging is implemented in `AopLogging.LogginProxy` class.
+To complete the logging an implementation of the `AopLogging.ILogger` and `AopLogging.ILogEntryGenerator` have to be passed in next to the `T` what we want to decorate with the loggin.

 Example Usage